redheadedstep/padawanps4/README.md

 ## Help
 If you need any help, send an email to redheadedstep@me.com or create an issue on the repository.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Credits
+## Acknowledgments

-Credit goes to Kristian Lauszus (kristianl@tkjelectronics.com) for creating the PS4 library for the USB Host Shield, Mr Baddeley for the 3-D files for D-O, authors of the various libraries, and you for building a droid!
+* Kristian Lauszus (kristianl@tkjelectronics.com) for creating the PS4 library for the USB Host Shield
+* Mr Baddeley for the 3-D files for D-O
+* Authors of the various libraries
+* You for building a droid